ionelmc/python-aspectlib/docs/testing.rst

     def tree(root, prefix='', basename=os.path.basename, listdir=os.listdir, join=os.path.join, isdir=os.path.isdir):
         ...

-This is very ugly, the function's design is damaged by testing concerns.
+One could argue that this is overly explicit, and the function's design is damaged by testing concerns.
 What if we need to check for permissions ?
 We'd have to extend the signature.
 And what if we forget to do that ?
+In some situations one cannot afford all this (re-)engineering (e.g: legacy code, simplicity goals etc).

 The :obj:`aspectlib.test.Story` is designed to solve this problem in a neat way.